 Definitions

-- n.
-The cursive and flowing variety of kana used in most modern Japanese texts, especially to represent inflectional endings and particles.
+- noun The cursive and flowing variety of kana used in most modern Japanese texts especially to represent inflectional endings and particles.

-- n.
-The cursive form of Japanese writing, said to have been introduced by a Buddhist priest named Kuhai about the middle of the ninth century.
-It consists of abbreviated forms of a limited number of the more common Chinese characters, used phonetically, and is the style of letter commonly used in books and written documents.
-See
+- noun The cursive form of Japanese writing, said to have been introduced by a Buddhist priest named Kuhai about the middle of the ninth century.

 Etymologies